JSTOR-Labs/plant-humanities/watermelon/README.md

 	max="2">
 {#paragraph15}

-Whilst the seedless watermelon now dominates the market, its hybridized sterility presents new challenges for farmers.
-Watermelon plants are bee-pollinated, and since bees foraging in seedless watermelon plantings carry a mixture of viable and non-viable pollen, more bees are required for effective pollination.
-Without sufficient pollination, watermelons may grow with a [“hollow heart”]( https://www.vox.com/2015/7/28/9050469/watermelon-breeding-paintings) and cannot be sold.
-Watermelon farmers in the US have turned to renting bees to meet their pollination needs, especially since the decline of the wild bee population from mass colony collapse disorder in recent years.
-There is increasing evidence that the transportation of bees for such purposes [causes significant stress]( https://entomologytoday.org/2019/04/01/road-trip-hive-transportation-stress-honey-bees/) on the colonies due to, for example, changes in temperature, humidity, and vibration.[^ref21] The market demand for convenience in the shape of seedless watermelons may therefore [come at a considerable ecological cost]( https://www.nationalgeographic.com/culture/food/the-plate/2015/08/07/watermelon-may-be-the-most-unnatural-yet-delicious-fruit/).
+Another major transformation is the success of seedless cultivars.
+The commercial production of seedless watermelons began in the 1990s using colchicine – a chemical derived from the seeds of crocuses—to produce a sterile seedless hybrid, crossbred to have three sets of chromosomes instead of two.[^ref23] While such cultivars now dominate the market, their hybridized sterility presents new ecological challenges.
+Watermelon plants are bee-pollinated, and since the insects that forage in seedless watermelon plantings carry a mixture of viable and non-viable pollen, more bees are required for effective pollination.
+Without that, watermelons may grow with a [“hollow heart”](https://www.vox.com/2015/7/28/9050469/watermelon-breeding-paintings) – cracks and spaces within the fruit – and cannot be sold.
+Watermelon farmers in the United States have turned to renting bees to meet such pollination needs, especially following the decline of the wild bee population from mass colony collapse disorder in recent years.
+Yet there is increasing evidence that the transportation of bees for such purposes [puts significant stress](https://entomologytoday.org/2019/04/01/road-trip-hive-transportation-stress-honey-bees/) on their colonies due to changes in temperature and humidity, the market demand for convenience thus coming at a [considerable ecological cost]( https://www.nationalgeographic.com/culture/food/the-plate/2015/08/07/watermelon-may-be-the-most-unnatural-yet-delicious-fruit/).[^ref24]
 <param ve-image
 	title="Hollow heart watermelon"
 	url="https://i.imgur.com/meq0u1f.jpg?1"